WhitestormJS/whs.js/README.md

 <script src="{path_to_lib}/whitestorm.js"></script>
 ```

-After adding libs you need to configure your game:
+After adding these libraries, you can configure your game:
 ```javascript
 var GAME = new WHS.init({
     anaglyph: false, // Anaglyph effect.